 Even though it is estimated that by the end of 2016, tablets will make up for almost 65% of all mcommerce sales in total, seems that this trend is about to change.
 Looking at the past few years, shopping over tablets has been decreasing and it’s predicted to keep doing so in the upcoming years (Emarketer).

 This doesn’t mean that tablets should be overlooked on webshop owners’ part.
-It is still very much important to have a responsive website that is optimised both for tablet and mobile viewing.
-Not doing so would mean loosing the opportunity to target quite a large audience of today’s tablet owners.
-However, when talking about future ecommerce design, optimisation and marketing investments, more should go onto conquering a bigger share of customers buying with their mobile phones rather than tablets.
+It is still very much important to have a responsive website that is optimized both for tablet and mobile viewing.
+Not doing so would mean losing the opportunity to target quite a large audience of today’s tablet owners.
+However, when talking about future ecommerce design, optimization and marketing investments, more should go onto conquering a bigger share of customers buying with their mobile phones rather than tablets.